web analytics

 For a long time mainstream policymakers were only interested in sex workers as disease-spreaders, so AIDS conferences were places where they were talked about, as objects.
 The question was How can we get them to practice safer sex?
 That is still of course the prevalent view amongst doctors, pharmaceutical companies and policymakers: stigma towards prostitutes dies very, very hard.
 But in the last decade or so the presence of sex workers at these conferences has significantly strengthened (bolstered by outside funding), and the events become sites of activism to promote human, sexual and workers’ rights, empowerment and protagonism in hiv prevention.
 This coincides with the opening up of a space for considering sex-work policy within the harm-reduction movement, which I first thought about when asked to speak at a conference in Portugal a few years ago.

 Condoms are the obvious protection for everyone involved in commercial sex – right?
 That’s the harm-reduction approach.
 Yet in the US, where prostitution is prohibited, police can use the carrying of multiple condoms as proof that people are prostitutes and arrest them.
 The result?
 People don’t carry them.
-That’s the harm-enhancement approach detailed in this video from Human Rights Watch.
+Human Rights Watch have called it harm-enhancement.

 For the next week the International AIDS Conference is going on in Washington DC, and because US immigration policy is hostile to drug users and prostitutes – even when they are sponsored visitors spending the whole time in a conference venue - a lot of international participants won’t be there.
 An alternative event taking place in Kolkata, the Sex Workers’ Freedom Festival, is being attended by workers from dozens of countries.
 I had expected to go myself but finally couldn’t make it.
 Here is a calendar of events on sex work at both conferences, which will be video-linked for certain sessions.
 Good luck to all.